TomasVotruba/tomasvotruba.com/packages/blog/config/data/2020/2020-03-23-doctrine-entity-typed-properties-with-php74.md

 ## 3. Setter Method?

-I bet you handle this already from the top of your head, so to compare:
+I bet you handled this already from the top of your head, so let's compare:

 ```diff
  <?php